 1.1.
 Late fees, credit score damage, and stress

-According to the Consumer Financial Protection Bureau (CFPB), consistent late payments can negatively impact your credit score, making it harder to qualify for loans or even rent an apartment.
+According to the Consumer Financial Protection Bureau (CFPB), consistent late payments can severely damage your credit score, making it tougher to qualify for loans or secure a solid investment profile.

 1.2.
 Why managing bills is foundational to financial wellness